American Airlines Flight 11: Crash

-Hundreds were killed instantly, including everyone on the aircraft and numerous workers and visitors in the North Tower.
+Hundreds were killed instantly, including everyone still alive on the aircraft and numerous workers and visitors in the North Tower.
 Many who had been outside of the path of the crashing airliner were incinerated as its fuel exploded.

 Studies suggest that as many as 1,426 people may have been present on the top 18 floors of the North Tower when it was struck almost midway into its central core.
 The core housed three stairwells (A, B and C) extending from the roof to the ground floor, with a distance of just 70 ft between each one in the impact region.
 The size of the hijacked 767 easily severed all three, trapping close to a thousand crash survivors.
 All stairwells from floors 93 up to 99 were destroyed or blocked and elevator service was disrupted from the 50th floor upward.

 The airplane descended downward at an angle of about 10 degrees at impact, pushing rubble into stairwells as many as six stories below where it hit; consequently, the 92nd floor was also sealed off from the rest of the tower when falling debris from Flight 11's impact zone walled off each of its stairwells.
 The highest survivors in the North Tower came from the 91st floor, while anyone above was left to burn alive, asphyxiate, succumb to toxic exposure from ignited chemicals, or be killed in the tower's eventual collapse.
 Some 100–200 people plummeted from the upper floors, most of whom died by jumping to escape the intense heat, smoke, and flames.

 Light-to-moderate damage was reported on every floor from ground level to the 92nd, including collapsed walls, missing ceiling tiles, severed wires, and smashed windows.
 The sprinkler system was severed by the impact, causing flooding on various floors throughout the tower.
-Moreover, burning jet fuel was channeled through the building via elevator shafts and ductwork, igniting small-scale fires on many floors between the 77th and 91st.
+Burning jet fuel was channeled through the building via elevator shafts and ductwork, igniting small-scale fires on many floors between the 77th and 91st.
 Three major flash fires occurred in the 78th and 44th floor skylobbies as well as the main lobby at the base, causing fatal burns nearly a hundred floors below the impact.

 The shockwave was felt in both towers.
 The northern and western façades of the South Tower were battered by debris, and the explosion broke some windows in the South Tower.
 Prevailing winds from the northwest caused the top of the South Tower to become engulfed by the thick smoke pouring southeast, and a number of employees at that altitude reported that the fumes began filtering into their floors alongside the intense heat.